ArtunSubasi/documentdb-cluster-tester/README.md

 This is a sample app which attempts to reproduce DocumentDB connection problems in Cloud Foundry (CF).

 # Preconditions
+* Java 11
 * CF CLI
-* You are logged in to a test organasation / space
+* You are logged in to a CF test organisation / space

 # Preperations